PhilaNgcamu/create-react-app/AddingInteractivity/README.md

 <h1>Queueing a Series of State Updates</h1>

 - You can update the state while rendering by passing a an update function that calculates the next state based on the previous one in the queue.
 For, example, `setNumber(n => n + 1)`.
-Reference: [stateUpdate.js](stateUpdate.js)
+Reference: [stateUpdate.js](stateUpdate.js).

+<h1>Updating Objects in State</h1>